Learn All About Interfacing for Sewing Clothes – what are the types of Interfacing, how are they different, and when should you use each

 Underlining is to reinforce seams, inhibit stretch and help make sheer fabrics more opaque to hide construction details from the outside.
 It is also a layer that you can tack hems, interfacings, and facings to.
 It is fabric chosen for the specific garment and is generally attached to the main fabric somehow before seams are sewn.

-Interfacing is to give shape and support to the garment.
+Interfacing is to give shape, stability and support to the garment.
 It is not the same as fabric, but a special type of fabric-like material.
 The main types of interfacing are fusible non woven, non fusible woven, and stretch.

 Lining is to hide construction details from the inside of the garment, to give a clean finish, to allow the garment to slide on and off easily, and to protect the skin from outer fabrics that may be uncomfortable against the skin (wool coats are a good example here).
 It is fabric, and generally a lightweight fabric.
 It is usually sewn separately from the garment at first and then attached in later steps.

 The first choice is whether you want to use fusible or sew in interfacing.
 Fusible stabilizers have heat activated glue on one side.
 This fuses to the wrong side of the fabric when you iron it.
 Choose fusible for casual, easy wear garments and sew in for special fabrics or special occasion sewing.
 Because fusible is literally fused to the wrong side of the fabric, it changes the behavior and drape of the fabric instead of merely supporting it as sew in types do.